lioneaglesolutions/docs-2/expectations.md

 );
 ```

-Asserts that the value matches a custom constraint:
+Asserts that the `$value` matches a custom constraint.

 ```php
 expect('https://google.com')->toMatchConstraint(new IsValidUrlConstraint());